-A disability retiree is eligible to enroll in TRS-Care even if they're eligible for ERS, the UT System, or the Texas A&M System health benefit program coverage.
+A disability retiree is eligible to enroll in TRS-Care even if they're eligible for the Employees Retirement System of Texas (ERS), the University of Texas (UT) System, or the Texas A&M System health benefit program coverage.

 Who can't enroll in TRS-Care?